Skip to main content

 The voting power of a baker is the amount of tez that it has staked plus the tez that delegators have delegated to it, also called its staking balance.

-Separate contracts manage the kernel updates, security updates, and the Sequencer Committee, so to interact with them, bakers send transactions to those contracts, such as with the Octez client.
+Separate contracts manage the slow kernel updates, the fast kernel updates, and the sequencer operator, so to interact with them, bakers send transactions to those contracts, such as with the Octez client.
 The addresses of the governance contracts are specified in Etherlink's kernel.
 For information about the Octez client, see Command Line Interface in the Octez documentation.

-Bakers can propose, vote on, and trigger kernel updates and security updates with these commands.
-The commands are the same for kernel upgrades and security upgrades but they target different governance contracts.
+Bakers can propose, vote on, and trigger kernel updates with these commands.
+The commands are the same for slow and fast upgrades but they target different governance contracts.

 Getting information about the current period

-To get information about the current state of the kernel or security governance contract, call its get_voting_state view.
-For example, this Octez client command calls this view for the kernel governance contract on Ghostnet:
+To get information about the current state of either kernel governance contract directly from the contract, connect the Octez client to an active node and call the contract's get_voting_state view.
+For example, this Octez client command calls this view for the slow governance contract on Mainnet:

 The view returns information about the current governance period in this order: